mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Disposable re-entry kit 13 8 Flyer (any) 0 Cr10000

 **DISPOSABLE RE-ENTRY KIT**
-Sometimes referred to as the ‘poor man’s escape pod’, disposable re-entry kits are a suitable backup tool for jump troops who do not have access to a reentry capsule or other means of conducting an orbital assault.
+Sometimes referred to as the 'poor man's escape pod', disposable re-entry kits are a suitable backup tool for jump troops who do not have access to a reentry capsule or other means of conducting an orbital assault.
 The kit consists of an ablative shield, harness,